Bash on a bike trail

 For more, see Mankato meander.

-Both tours include music and snacks at frequent rest stops on scenic, traffic-free river boulevards and parkways around
+It includes music and snacks at frequent rest stops on scenic, traffic-free river boulevards and parkways around lakes.